cs481-ekh/s23-martians/README.md

 ## Building muldoon-webapp
 #### Installing node modules
 Starting from the base project directory, execute the following commands within a terminal window.
+(If using Visual Studio Code, <kbd>Ctrl + `</kbd> opens a terminal window.)
 ```
 $> cd muldoon-webapp
 $> npm install
 ```
 #### Live compilation of Sass
 From the muldoon-webapp directory, execute the following command within a terminal window.
+(If using Visual Studio Code, <kbd>Ctrl + `</kbd> opens a terminal window.)
 ```
 $> npm run compile:sass
 ```

-## Features and Usage
+## Testing